 The Model 5121 Line/IFB Output Module is a compact, self-contained 2-channel module intended for use in custom broadcast, live-performance, and other specialized audio applications.
-The module provides broadcast and production talent cueing interfaces, specifically two line-level ("dry") and one IFB ("wet") outputs, in an easy-to-use yet technically sophisticated package.
+The module provides broadcast and production talent cueing interfaces, specifically two line-level "dry" outputs and one powered "wet" IFB output, in an easy-to-use yet technically sophisticated package.
 (Note that IFB is an acronym for Interrupted Fold Back, an arcane broadcast technical term meaning the cue signals sent to on-air talent or other technical support personnel.)
-The module's basic functions include selectable analog and digital audio inputs, input level and status LED indicators, two analog line-level outputs, and a 2-channel DC-biased ("wet") broadcast-standard IFB output.
-Remote monitoring capability is included to support advanced applications.
+The module's basic functions include analog and digital audio inputs, input level and status LED indicators, two analog line-level outputs, and a 2-channel powered "wet" broadcast-standard IFB output.
+Remote monitoring and control capability is included to support advanced applications.
 Module operation requires only a source of analog or digital audio, along with an externally-provided source of 12 volts DC.Go to Product Information & Images

 Applications for the Model 5121 include sports broadcasting booth packages, remote news gathering "fly-packs," stadium audio/video interface (I/O) locations, and other broadcast-infrastructure projects.
 The number of Model 5121 modules used in a project can vary widely—from one to dozens.
 In each case the Model 5121's performance will be completely "pro" with audio quality, reliability, and installation flexibility matching that of larger-scale audio consoles, matrix intercom systems, and stand-alone IFB systems.

 Model 5121 Line/IFB Output Modules do not include a mounting enclosure or chassis.
 They are intended for mounting in custom 19-inch rack panels, equipment boxes, broadcast furniture, "NEMA" I/O boxes, or other specialized enclosures.
 It is expected that integration firms will create applications that use Model 5121 modules as part of complete broadcast, production, corporate, and government solutions.
 Sophisticated users will be able to create "one-off" solutions to solve unique challenges.